THIS ADVERT IS ON HOLD UNTILL FURTHER NOTICE

-A willingness to train is essential, the Council offers an extensive training suite that will enable you to gain the skills and knowledge you require to carry out your role to a high standard and is very supportive in every employee’s personal development.
-Candidates will also be expected to demonstrate an appropriate level of literacy and numeracy.
-You will be supported and receive regular structured supervision.
+Willingness to train is essential, we offer extensive training that will enable you to gain the skills and knowledge you'll need to carry out your role to a high standard, including administering medication.
+You will be well supported and receive regular structured supervision.

 For further information or an informal discussion, please contact Kelly Ross on 01983 568621 or Kelly.firstname.lastname@example.org

 In return, we offer you learning and development opportunities, an excellent benefits package and the support of a dynamic and experienced management team that will support you every step on this exciting journey.

 The Isle of Wight Councils Reablement and regaining independence service -The Adelaide Recently Rated by CQC as "GOOD”

 Find out more about working for the Isle of Wight Council and living on the Island here.

 A relocation scheme of up to £8,000 is available to new employees subject to qualifying criteria.
 Further details are available upon request.

 The Isle of Wight Council protects its employees from discrimination and this is supported by the Unacceptable Behaviour Policy, Employee Code of Conduct and Behaviours Framework.
 We actively promote the diversity of our workforce and we provide flexible working options (where appropriate) to support the different needs of our employees.

 The Isle of Wight Council is an equal opportunities employer, who is proud to encourage applications from all cultures, backgrounds and abilities to better reflect the diversity within our local community.
 In addition to this, we are also a Disability Confident Employer.
 Along with a number of other areas of commitments, this means that providing you meet the basic essential requirements of the advertised role and have declared yourself as disabled, you will be offered an opportunity for an interview within the council.